 Fresh Ways To Send Loneliness Packing

 Most of us have felt the sting of loneliness at some point in our lives.
 It’s a normal part of life, along with all the times we may have wished for the opposite—just a few minutes of peace and quiet!
-But ending-social-isolation-in-seniors can actually lead to physical and mental health problems as you age.
+But too much loneliness and isolation can actually lead to physical and mental health problems as you age.

 “Social isolation is a serious yet under-recognized public health problem that is often associated with old age,” said Jianfeng Feng of Fudan University in China, in an article published by the Fisher Center for Alzheimer’s Research Foundation in New York City.
 Dr. Feng’s team studied more than 460,000 adults in the U.K., aged 57 and older, for 12 years.
 “Given the findings of this study,” she said, “social isolation may be an early indicator of an increased risk of dementia.”
 Other studies in other countries have come to the same conclusion.